dotnet/docs-maui/docs/fundamentals/includes/android-resource-xml.md

 ---

 > [!NOTE]
-> Rather than set individual files to the **AndroidResource** build action, the contents of a specific folder can be set to this build action by adding the following XML to your project (.csproj) file:
+> Rather than set individual files to the **AndroidResource** build action, the contents of a specific folder can be set to this build action by adding the following XML to your app's project (.csproj) file:
 >
 >```xml
 ><ItemGroup Condition="$(TargetFramework.Contains('-android'))">